 Buffer Zone.
-The property where the proposed Marijuana Establishment is to be located, at the time the license application is received by the Commission, is not located within 500 feet of a preexisting public or private school providing education in kindergarten or any of grades one through 12, unless a city or town adopts an ordinance or bylaw that reduces the distance requirement.
-The distance under 935 CMR 500.110(3) shall be measured in a straight line from the nearest point of the property line in question to the nearest point of the property line where the Marijuana Establishment is or will be located.
+The nearest point of any property line on the lot where a Marijuana Establishment is located – excluding those property lines surrounding portions of irregularly-shaped lots that cannot sustain the main operational facilities required for the Marijuana Establishment, such as but not limited to property lines surrounding the “pole” of a flag lot – shall be 500 feet from the nearest entrance of any pre-existing public or private school providing education in kindergarten or any grades 1 through 12.

+For the purposes of 935 CMR 500.110(3): Buffer Zone, “entrance” shall be defined as the entrance that provides ingress and egress to the students of the pre-existing public or private school at the time of the Marijuana Establishment license application.

+The buffer zone distance of 500 feet shall be measured in a straight line from the approximate geometric center of the main entrance unless there is an Impassable Barrier within those 500 feet; in these cases, the buffer zone distance shall be measured along the center of the shortest publicly-accessible pedestrian travel path from the approximate geometric center of the main entrance.

+The buffer zone distance of 500 feet may be reduced if a city or town adopts an ordinance or bylaw that reduces the distance requirement.

 Limited Access Areas.

-All Limited Access Areas must be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter - Limited Access Area - Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.
+All Limited Access Areas shall be identified by the posting of a sign that shall be a minimum of 12" x 12" and which states: "Do Not Enter - Limited Access Area - Access Limited to Authorized Personnel Only" in lettering no smaller than one inch in height.

 All Limited Access Areas shall be clearly described by the filing of a diagram of the licensed Premises, in the form and manner determined by the Commission, reflecting entrances and exits, walls, partitions, counters, Propagation, Vegetation, Flowering, Processing, production, storage, disposal and retail sales areas.

-Access to Limited Access Areas shall be restricted to employees, agents or volunteers specifically permitted by the Marijuana Establishment, agents of the Commission, Commission Delegees, and state and local Law Enforcement Authorities acting within their lawful jurisdictions, police and fire departments, and emergency medical services acting in the course of their official capacity.
+At all times following receipt of a final License, access to Limited Access Areas shall be restricted to employees, agents, or volunteers specifically permitted by the Marijuana Establishment, agents of the Commission, Commission Delegees, and state and local Law Enforcement Authorities acting within their lawful jurisdictions, police and fire departments, and emergency medical services acting in the course of their official capacity.

 Employees of the Marijuana Establishment shall visibly display an employee identification badge issued by the Marijuana Establishment at all times while at the Marijuana Establishment or transporting Marijuana.

-All outside vendors, contractors and Visitors shall obtain a Visitor Identification Badge prior to entering a Limited Access Area and shall be escorted at all times by a Marijuana Establishment Agent authorized to enter the Limited Access Area.
+Following receipt of a final License, all outside vendors, contractors, and Visitors shall obtain a Visitor Identification Badge prior to entering a Limited Access Area and shall be escorted at all times by a Marijuana Establishment Agent authorized to enter the Limited Access Area.
 The Visitor Identification Badge shall be visibly displayed at all times while the Visitor is in any Limited Access Area.
-All Visitors must be logged in and out and that log shall be available for inspection by the Commission at all times.
+All Visitors shall be logged in and out and that log shall be available for inspection by the Commission at all times.
 All Visitor Identification Badges shall be returned to the Marijuana Establishment on exit.

+A Marijuana Establishment conducting operations under multiple license types on a single Premise may establish Limited Access Areas for each licensed activity that overlap in shared hallways and access points, provided that operations under each license type are segregated and a Marijuana Establishment Agent has access only to the areas where activities are conducted pursuant to the license under which the Marijuana Establishment Agent is registered.

 Security and Alarm Requirements for Marijuana Establishments Operating Enclosed Areas.